influxdata/influxdb-client-python/examples/README.md

 - [influx_cloud.py](influx_cloud.py) - How to connect to InfluxDB 2 Cloud
 - [influxdb_18_example.py](influxdb_18_example.py) - How to connect to InfluxDB 1.8
 - [nanosecond_precision.py](nanosecond_precision.py) - How to use nanoseconds precision
-- [invocable_scripts.py](invocable_scripts.py) - How to use Invocable scripts Cloud API to create custom endpoints that query data
+- [invokable_scripts.py](invokable_scripts.py) - How to use Invokable scripts Cloud API to create custom endpoints that query data

 ## Asynchronous
 - [asynchronous.py](asynchronous.py) - How to use Asyncio with InfluxDB client